amanditaray/amanditaray/README.md

 ### Hello world! 👋

-- 🌱 I’m currently learning JavaScript, React Native JS and Pyhton!
+- 🌱 I’m currently learning JavaScript, React Native JS and Python!
 - 🤔 I’m looking for help with everything related to coding!
 - 💬 Ask me about birds and whales - I´ll never shut my mouth! xD
 - 📫 How to reach me: ig @amanditaray